Twin Falls deserves a public recreation center.

 We Did the Homework

-A comprehensive feasibility study — built from scratch.
+A community-authored feasibility study — built from scratch.

-This isn't a wishlist.
-It's a data-driven analysis covering market demand, financial projections, funding models, comparable facilities, and sports tourism potential.
-Everything city council needs to take this seriously.
+This isn't a wishlist — it's a cited, data-driven analysis covering market demand, financial projections, funding models, comparable facilities, and sports tourism potential.
+Written by community volunteers, not a consulting firm.
+It exists to inform the conversation and help the city justify commissioning a formal study of its own.

 Estimated cost

-City estimate: $62M (Councilor Vollmer).
+City estimate: ~$60M (Council Member Chris Reid, KIVI-TV).
 Low end scaled from comparables.

 300,000